Note: If you’re looking for the COVID-19 Grantmaking Program, click here.

 - Schedule a site visit

-Once the site visit has been completed, Julie will confirm your agency’s eligibility and you will receive the next steps regarding the application process.
+Once the site visit has been completed, Cathy will confirm your agency’s eligibility and you will receive the next steps regarding the application process.

 Guidelines for Grants